OpenATO/Roadmap/products/MR/README.md

 # Monitoring & Review

-The Monitoring & Review product will provide agencies with the tools and automations they need to monitor and track compliance effectively.
-The product will include code repository monitoring agents, CI/CD Cypress Tests, infrastructure monitoring, and audit and control capabilities.
-By continuously monitoring and tracking compliance, the product will help agency leaders make informed decisions, allocate resources effectively, and ensure that the public can confidently access the benefits and services they need.
+The Monitoring & Review product is a collection of tools and automations that help agencies monitor and track compliance.
+It includes code repository monitoring agents for Github, Gitlab, and Bitbucket, CI/CD Cypress Tests, infrastructure monitoring, and audit and control capabilities.
+The product uses infrastructure/system/test schedules/protocols to continuously collect and present evidence that controls are being met.

 ## Need Statement